KLOS: Notable personalities

 Throughout its history as a rock station, KLOS has been home to many prominent progressive rock and AOR DJs.

 Chris Carter hosts a locally produced version of Breakfast with the Beatles on Sunday mornings.
 Prior to landing at KLOS, Carter was heard on KACD-FM (Channel 103.1) in 2000 when it played adult album alternative (AAA) music.
 He is also the former bass player and producer for Dramarama and produced and supervised the music for the film Mayor of the Sunset Strip, a rock documentary about influential Los Angeles DJ Rodney Bingenheimer of KROQ-FM.

-Bob Coburn (1980-1994), a former program director in Chicago and an assistant program director at KMET hosted the syndicated program Rockline.
+Bob Coburn (1980–1994), a former program director in Chicago and an assistant program director at KMET hosted the syndicated program Rockline.
 He later worked at KLSX, KCBS-FM (Arrow 93), and KZLA before returning to KLOS.
-Coburn died of lung cancer December 17, 2016 at age 68.
+Coburn died of lung cancer on December 17, 2016, at age 68.

 Marc Coppola, who moved on to KGB-FM in San Diego, was on KLOS in 1977 and reappeared when it aired Westwood One's Rock 'N Roll Never Forgets.
 Damion and Steve Downes both co-hosted with Marc from 1986 to 1990.

 Dion hosted late nights on a part-time basis for several years.
 He also hosted at KLSX during its classic rock era.
-In 2005, Al Ramirez, another longtime late night DJ at KLOS, died of natural causes at the age of 54.
+In 2005, Al Ramirez, another longtime late-night DJ at KLOS, died of natural causes at the age of 54.

-Cynthia Fox, former KMET and KLSX personality, hosted the weekday show In Tune at Noon, featuring a daily celebration of events in rock and roll history and in the news.
+Cynthia Fox, former KMET and KLSX personality hosted the weekday show In Tune at Noon, featuring a daily celebration of events in rock and roll history and the news.
 She left KLOS in July 2013 and eventually joined rival classic rock station KSWD.

 Jim Ladd presented his shows in a freeform manner, interrupting the regular classic rock format during his show middays and Sunday evenings.
 Ladd picked the music personally, often based on listener requests, and played it in thematic sets.
-On Wednesday nights at midnight, Ladd devoted an hour to "Headsets", which combines music with a slightly more "sonic" quality (designed to be heard with headphones, or with no background noise interfering), spoken-word poetry, and audio clips from movies and television.
+On Thursday mornings at midnight, Ladd devoted an hour to "Headsets", which combines music with a slightly more "sonic" quality (designed to be heard with headphones, or with no background noise interfering), spoken-word poetry, and audio clips from movies and television.
 On Sundays, Ladd presented "Theme of Consciousness", with all songs within a three-hour window devoted to a singular word or "theme" and chosen entirely by the listening audience.
 In addition to his work with KLOS, Ladd also appeared on KNAC during its progressive era, KMET, and KLSX.
 Often dubbed "The Last DJ", after the Tom Petty song that was written about him, Ladd was allowed unusual latitude in selecting the music for his program.
 His show was routinely the number-one music-based show in its time slot.
 Ladd left KLOS in October 2011 and joined SiriusXM the following January, hosting daily on the Deep Tracks channel.